metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 I suspect Jameis may be predetermining some of his throws.

 Jameis playing with fractures in his back.
 I wish I knew this before taking the Saints in the contest.
 I would have gone with the Jets or Texans then.
-Lame.
+He was present on the injury report with back issues, but who the hell suspected it'd be something as serious as fractures?!

+Brady has been absolutely stymied save for one solid drive in the second half.
+Disappointing